OpenVidu/openvidu-loadtest/aws/README.md

 `terminateInstances.sh`: Terminate all the instances used by the test.

+`Cloudformation-sut-webapp.yaml`: This template is special for using OpenVidu Pro (OpenVidu' paid version).

 ## Configuration

 You must perform some changes in the files provided in order to fit your needs.
 For example, depends on your region you need to use a different base AMI, we use Ubuntu 16.04 to install Docker and the browser, this AMI is provided by Amazon and it's different in each region.